-а Coordinator of DMin Program (CDP)

-b Executive and Administrative Heads of OTS

-С Academic Council (faculty team from OTS)

-d Pastoral Accompaniment Team (PAT): Primarily comprising of members from the DMin candidate's local area/region, this team of at least three people should be constituted immediately upon acceptance of admission by the student in consultation with the CDP.
-The team should include credible individuals/church members/clergy who can accompany (pray, listen and converse) the candidate during the entire length of his/her DMin program years.
+Α Coordinator of DMin Program (CDP): Overall supervision of DMin students: personal, pastoral, administrative, and academic.
+Pastoral Accompaniment Team (PAT): PAT is a critical element in the DMin program as they serve as co-mentors with the faculty and function as a local support team throughout the candidate's study.
+Primarily comprising of members from the DMin candidate's local area/region, this team of at least two persons should be constituted immediately upon acceptance of admission by the student in consultation with the CDP. В The team should include credible individuals/church members/clergy who can accompany (pray, listen and converse) the candidate during the entire length of his/her DMin program years.
 Members in this committee should be able to offer honest and constructive support for strengthening the performance and growth of the candidate.

-е Doctoral and Dissertation Committee (DDC): This committee comprising three faculty members would be constituted upon acceptance of a student into the DMin program.
-The committee members are responsible for providing support and guidance to the candidate on all personal, pastoral and academic matters

-that have direct bearing on the DMin program.
-If required, new members can be added into the committee during the dissertation proposal stage.
-The dissertation committee should include at least three members (primary supervisor, a faculty, ministry expert (a clergy who has sound practical experience in the area of the candidate's dissertation topic).
+Since DMin is not a full residential program, a mechanism will be worked out by the CDP so that candidates can report periodically about their progress to the PAT. С DMin Committee (DC): This committee should include at least three members (primary supervisor, a faculty, ministry expert (a clergy who has sound practical experience in the area of the candidate's dissertation topic).
+This committee (under the leadership of the supervisor) shall work closely with the CDP and the students in finalizing the 3 research competency courses.